Axway-API-Management-Plus/Connect-to-MS-Dynamics-CRM/README.md

 - Configure the OAuth-Client-Application as registered in the Azure Active Directory

+- make sure you adjust the configuration of the imported Azure AD provider settings (Token & AuthZ-Endpoint)

 - Open the imported Policy: MS Azure Authorize Callback and adjust the filter: Verify ID Token to you AD-Tenant-ID

 - Setup the policy: "MS Dynamics CRM API-Mgr Routing" as to be a routing policy for API-Manager